Internet and its Services

 - LDAP (Lightweight Directory Access Protocol): It is a set of open protocols that are used for obtaining network access to stored data centrally.
 It is a cross-platform authentication protocol for directory services and also allows users to interact with other directory services servers.

 7. Automatic Network Address Configuration: Automatic Network Addressing assigns a unique IP address to every system in a network.
-A DHCP Server is a network server that is used to assigns IP addresses, gateways, and other network information to client devices.
+A DHCP Server is a network server that is used to assign IP addresses, gateways, and other network information to client devices.
 It uses Dynamic Host Configuration Protocol as a common protocol to reply to broadcast inquiries from clients.

 8. Network Management Services: Network management services are another essential internet service that is beneficial to network administrators.
 Network management services aid in the prevention, analysis, diagnosis, and resolution of connection problems.
 The two commands related to this are: